NPR News, Classical and Music of the Delta

 Garrett Robinson's Funky Boot

-Northeast Louisiana is ready to shine at 6 p.m. on Saturday, September 13, as 90.3 KEDM Public Radio hosts a gala event honoring its 34-year legacy of service to the region and five years of The Boot, the Louisiana-music-focused nighttime program.
-The fete, dubbed 'The Boot on the Bayou,' promises an evening of music, food, and community spirit at a venue adorned with unique décor inspired by the area’s rich musical heritage.
+Northeast Louisiana was on display on Saturday, September 13, as 90.3 KEDM Public Radio hosted a gala event honoring its 34-year legacy of service to the region and five years of The Boot, the Louisiana-music-focused nighttime program.
+The fete, dubbed 'The Boot on the Bayou,' was an evening of music, food, and community spirit at a venue adorned with unique décor inspired by the area’s rich musical heritage.

-The festivities will feature stunning designs by Clinton Downing of Revival Design & Consign and Angie O’Pry Blades, setting the stage for an unforgettable night.
-Guests will be greeted with live performances by two promising local artists, Vaughan Weztel and Logan Craig, as they arrive.
+Guests were greeted with live performances by two promising local artists, Vaughan Weztel and Logan Craig, as they arrive.

-Attendees can enjoy an array of heavy hors d’oeuvres and cocktails while participating in a silent auction and engaging in party games.
-Football fans won’t miss out either, as screens around the venue will broadcast the LSU Tigers’ showdown against Florida.
-Later in the evening, Mr. TaylorMade and the TaylorMade Band will take over with their signature grooves, ensuring the dance floor stays lively.
+Attendees enjoyed an array of heavy hors d’oeuvres and cocktails while participating in a silent auction and engaging in party games.
+Football fans didn’t miss out either, a big-screen TV broadcasted the LSU Tigers’ showdown against Florida.
+Later in the evening, Mr. TaylorMade and the TaylorMade Band took over with their signature grooves, ensuring the dance floor stayed lively.

 The station’s dedication to supporting local music extends beyond the airwaves with The Parish Playlist, a weekly listing of live music events across Ouachita Parish and northeast Louisiana.
 The Parish Playlist is KEDM’s part in developing the music economy of northeast Louisiana,” says Curtis.
 “Musicians and venues have expressed their gratitude for the email and social media updates that highlight the vibrant live music scene in our community.”